Harry Hinton (footballer): Personal life

 Hinton married twice, first with Henriette Wilhelmina Montgomery, and then again in Paris in 1918 with D. Isabel da Câmara e Vasconcelos do Couto Cardoso (1872–1945), who had divorced in 1917 from John Frothingham Welsh (1870–1958), and her son, George Welsh (1895–1981), ended up becoming the heir to Hinton.

-In 1908, Hinton acquired the Quinta das Palmeiras, one of the largest with Madeiran farms with an area of 42.5 hectares, located in the parish of Santa Luzia, 2km from the center of Funchal.
+In 1908, Hinton acquired the Quinta das Palmeiras, one of the largest with Madeiran farms with an area of 42.5 hectares, located in the parish of Santa Luzia, 2 km from the center of Funchal.
 He remodeled the house and gardens, opening an access road to Monte Railway, which is located a short distance away.

 Hinton had various hobbies that were directly linked with his interest in the culture and history of Madeira, such as acquiring and collecting several literary works about the archipelago, which were transferred to the collection of the Funchal Municipal Library.
 Besides the bookstore, he also enriched the collection of the Funchal Municipal Museum, by offering it a sword believed to have belonged to João Gonçalves Zarco, which he had purchased from the Cossart family.
 His keenness for historical artifacts led him to restore, to its original design, the so-called Columbus Window, which was located in the house of João Esmeraldo (demolished in 1876), where it is thought that Christopher Columbus lived.
 Hinton placed the window in the Quinta das Palmeiras, a property where he received several national and foreign personalities, including D. Carlos I, King of Portugal, of whom he was a close friend, Albert I, Prince of Monaco, the Duke of Leuchtenberg, and Prince Luigi Amedeo, Duke of the Abruzzi.